-^{7|} Initially the rules were to apply as of 26 May 2020.
-However,
+$7|\;$ Initially the rules were to apply as of 26 May 2020.
+However, clarify certain points of view of the Regulation.

 The above principles also apply to patient data which are available in the healthcare sector in the Netherlands.
 These data must be handled with utmost care.
 For instance, attention must be given to proper use of the correct information by the right people, but citizens also have the right to request data in a digital and (where possible) structured format and transfer the data to another party.
 The protection of the data of our Dutch patients does not stop at the border; the GDPR ensures that sensitive information is handled based on the same principles in all countries in the EU.